NJ (908) 688-5577

 The medical condition known as cracked heels, is an ailment many patients suffer from.
 The symptoms that are most often associated with cracked heels can include skin that is dry and thick on the outside of the heels and deep cracks or fissures in that area.
 Diabetic patients may experience cracked heels as a result of a loss of feeling which may accompany this condition.
 This can possibly lead to bleeding and an infection.
 Some of the reasons cracked heels may develop can include being overweight, standing for extended periods of time throughout the day, or from wearing shoes that have an open back.
 Mild relief may be obtained when the feet are soaked in warm water, followed by frequently using a good moisturizer.
 If you have this condition, and it is causing pain and discomfort, it is suggested that you consult with a podiatrist who can recommend proper treatment options.

 If the skin on your feet starts to crack, you may want to see a podiatrist to find treatment.
-If you have any concerns, contact one of our podiatrists from Advanced Podiatry.
+If you have any concerns, contact Glenn Davison, DPM from Advanced Podiatry.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 Cracked Heels